hilaryrichardson/richardsonlab.github.io/join/index.md

 ##### Postdoctoral Fellows

-Individuals interested in completing a postdoc in the lab should email me (Hilary), describing their research training and interests.
 I do not currently have funding for a postdoc, but I am open to proposals for new lines of work that are aligned with my current research interests.
 Ways for postdocs to secure independent funding include:

   * [Marie Curie Fellowships](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en)
   * [Sir Henry Wellcome Postdoctoral Fellowships](https://wellcome.org/grant-funding/schemes/sir-henry-wellcome-postdoctoral-fellowships)